jiyong-park/jiyong-park.github.io/_pages/research.md

 4. “Leveraging Machine Learning to Reduce Racial Bias on Online Platforms: A Neural Machine Translation Approach” with Jongho Kim (KAIST)
 5. “Consumer Reactions to Data Breach: An Empirical Analysis of Individual Mobile Usage Patterns Responding to a Large-Scale Data Breach” with Nakyung Kyung, Byungtae Lee (KAIST) and Juhee Kwon (CityU HK)
 6. “Converting Supporters into Investors: Evidence from Reward-based and Equity-based Crowdfunding” with Keongtae Kim (CUHK)
-7. “Sharing Economy – Tourism’s Friend or Foe?
-Complementary Impacts of Airbnb and Uber on Tourism Industry”
-8. “Externality of Digital Market Efficiency: An Empirical Analysis of Bilateral Reviews in Sharing Economy and Gentrification,” with Young Kwark, Kyung Sung Jung (U. Florida) and Juhee Kwon (CityU HK)
+7. “Externality of Digital Market Efficiency: An Empirical Analysis of Bilateral Reviews in Sharing Economy and Gentrification,” with Young Kwark, Kyung Sung Jung (U. Florida) and Juhee Kwon (CityU HK)